calebtran7/NLP-Sentiment-Analysis-Yelp-Restaurant-Reviews/README.md

 # NLP-Sentiment-Analysis-Yelp-Restaurant-Reviews

 This NLP project aims to automatically analyze the sentiment of restaurant reviews from Yelp using two different approaches: the VADER Bag of Words approach and a pre-trained RoBERTa model from Hugging Face.
+I also incorporate a Naive Bayes Model to classify the reviews as either positive or negative.

 ### Table of Contents
 1. Introduction